-Law firm marketing strategies that you need to use in 2021
+Law firm marketing strategies you need to use in 2022

 We've compiled 15 of our favorite law firm marketing strategies to help you build a marketing plan that attracts new clients to your firm.